nicwjh/nfp-forecasting/README.md

 If you’re looking for setup instructions, data placement, and exact run order, see **`MANUAL.md`** (kept separate from this README to keep the front page concise).

+Details on research findings can be found in the [final report](https://github.com/nicwjh/nfp-forecasting/blob/main/nfp-forecasting.pdf).
 ---

 ## What this repository provides